-The Symphonic Band will consist of mostly upperclassmen and experienced players.
-The emphasis will be on developing more advanced techniques of performance and the literature covered will be of a higher level.
+The Wind Ensemble will consist of mostly upperclassmen and the most experienced players.
+The emphasis will be on the more advanced techniques of performance and the literature covered will be of the highest level.
 Attendance is required at all scheduled performances.